Lead pulling: Stopping my dog pulling on the lead

 Is the daily chore of walking your pet gundog in Dorset something you dread because of lead pulling?
-You are not alone with this very common behaviour issue of the dog lead pulling.
-We can change that behaviour so you have a dog who becomes good at loose lead walking.
-Your happy and the dog still gets to where they want to go.
-Does your dog pull on the lead and you live in Wimborne, Broadstone, Corfe Mullen, Merley, Poole and surrounding areas of Dorset?
+You are not alone with this prevalent behaviour issue of dog lead pulling.
+We can change that behaviour, so you have a dog who becomes good at loose lead walking.
+Your happy, and the dog still gets to where they want to go.
+Does your dog pull on the lead, and you live in Wimborne, Broadstone, Corfe Mullen, Merley, Poole and surrounding areas of Dorset?
 Muttley Solutions can help turn lead pulling into loose lead walking.